Rivki7/guess-my-number/README.md

 # guess-my-number-game
-Made as part of JS course by Jonas Schmedtmann.
+Made as part of JS course in Udemy by Jonas Schmedtmann.